 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

 After a few quiet years, it went through a renaissance in the 1940s under new management, with over a hundred plays put on in a decade, becoming affectionately known as a ‘pocket National Theatre’.
-Since then, two of its most successful productions have been fairly well known plays – the first being the school curriculum favourite Waiting for Godot, lasting over 3 years; the second was a Tom Stoppard double-header (that is, two plays back to back) running for 4 years in total.
+Since then, two of its most successful productions have been well-known plays – The Arts staged the first British production of Samuel Beckett’s Waiting for Godot.
+The venue was briefly known as the ‘New Arts’ Theatre from 1962 to 1967.

 For much of the second half of the 20th century, the Arts Theatre doubled as a children’s theatre venue during the day with regular plays put on in the evening.
 Taken over in 2000 by a new set of producers, it was rebranded as a West End theatre and continues to put on small-scale productions in a cosy atmosphere to this day.